LakeinLove/Mage-The-Awakening/Character Mechanics/Conditions and Tilts/Conditions/Leveraged.md

 _Your character has been blackmailed, tricked, convinced, or otherwise leveraged into doing what another character wishes._

 [[Conditions|Condition]]\
-**Resolution:** Your character may either resolve the Condition by complying with a request as above, or if you apply the Leveraged Condition to the specified character.\
+**Resolution:** Your character may either resolve the [[Conditions|Condition]] by complying with a request as above, or if you apply the Leveraged Condition to the specified character.\
 **[[Beats|Beat]]:** n/a

 ---

 You may have the Leveraged Condition multiple times for different characters.

-Any time the specified character requests something of you, you may resolve this Condition if your character does as requested without rolling to resist.
+Any time the specified character requests something of you, you may resolve this [[Conditions|Condition]] if your character does as requested without rolling to resist.